St. Martin’s Press | 2019

 Opening Hook: Body parts in the desert.

-Main Character: Clearly written by a man this time around.
+Main Character: Clearly written by a man.

 Plot Twisty-ness: What it lacks in thrills, it tries to make up using oral sex.